flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 {.close-float}

-Truth to be told, this also resulted in aggressive budget cuts to keep this design (and the rest of the system) at a competitive price range.
+Truth be told, this also resulted in aggressive budget cuts to keep this design (and the rest of the system) at a competitive price range.
 To put it in context, multi-core CPUs for PCs weren't on the store shelves while IBM was building Xenon, and when they debuted in 2005 (coincidentally, the same year the Xbox 360 reached the stores), AMD priced their cheapest Athlon X2 at $537 (equivalent to ~£452 in 2021 money) and Intel charged $241 (equivalent to ~£203 in 2021 money) for their low-end Pentium D [@cpu-hachman] - and let's not forget the box only included the CPU.

 ### How this study is organised

-We'll now take a look main components that comprise Sony's counterpart.
+We'll now take a look at the main components that comprise Sony's counterpart.
 To avoid repeating [existing information](playstation-3#how-this-study-is-organised), I'll focus on the novelties of Xenon.

 Having said that, the new CPU runs at **3.2 GHz** and it includes so much circuitry that, for this study, we have to split it into different groups:

 - The **three leaders** that execute the program's instructions.
 At first, each resembles Cell's **PowerPC Processor Element** (PPE), but you'll soon see that they are actually a superset of it.
-Additionally, since we've got three of them now, it may seem as if the whole chip behaves like a _Ceberus_ monster, where each core may claim control of the whole system.
+Additionally, since we've got three of them now, it may seem as if the whole chip behaves like a *Cerberus* monster, where each core may claim control of the whole system.
 Alas, that's not feasible in a computer, so the first core is the designated **master core** while the others will be taking **assistant roles**.
 - A **single interface** that interconnects the cores with the rest of the system.
 This bus is called **XBAR** (pronounced 'Crossbar').
   - Like in Cell, there are other proprietary interfaces used for debugging or maintenance (i.e. temperature) but these will not be mentioned until we reach the 'Anti-piracy' section.
 - The **security block** which Microsoft oversaw to implement the anti-piracy system.
 It's a very complex section, so to avoid overwhelming you with information, I'll explain it in the 'Anti-piracy' section as well.